 As our world becomes increasingly smaller and interconnected through the rapid advance of technology, translation alone is often no longer enough.
 That’s where localization, globalization and internationalization services come in.
 But which do you need – and what is the difference between them?
 Read on to find out.

-Let’s start with localization.
 Whether you’re translating marketing materials, an app, a video or something else, it’s important to focus your material on your target audience.
 Localization does just that.
 The process considers everything from the popular culture and current slang to the religious beliefs of the translation’s intended audience, molding the resulting language to meet those needs.
 Localization can apply to imagery, logos, company names and more, with all of these potentially being amended to suit one specific audience.
+Your localization strategy should take all of this into account.

 Internationalization is essentially the opposite of localization.
 It is the process of preparing something to appeal to as broad an audience as possible.
 Instead of focusing a translation on the needs of a specific group, the process creates a document (or logo, app, video game, etc.) that can be used by people around the world without the user experience diminishing in any way.